alexyorke/Rabbit/README.md

 ###Everybody Edits

-Since Rabbit was originally created for Everybody Edits, the `EERabbitAuth` is designed for EE:
+Since Rabbit was originally created for Everybody Edits, use `EERabbitAuth()` to authenticate with EE:

 ```csharp